Bill-Armstrong/Deep-Learning-ALN/README.txt

 identification of input variables that can be removed to improve results classification into two classes (and more under some conditions)

-Most importantly, the ideas embodied in the software are key for all future development of DEEP learning.
+Most importantly, the ideas embodied in the software are key for future development of DEEP learning.

-The download from GitHub is about 9 MB: git clone https://github.com/Bill-Armstrong/Deep-Learning-ALN.git
+The download from GitHub is a bit more than 10 MB: git clone https://github.com/Bill-Armstrong/Deep-Learning-ALN.git

 This open-source project builds under Visual Studio 2015 Community (free) and makes use of C++ and Microsoft Foundation Classes (MFC).
 The solution (.sln) file is in the folder libaln/win32.
 Batch build the libaln and alnpp libraries first (10 items), then the ALNfitDeep and realestate items (6 items).
 The executable ALNfitDeep.exe appears in the libaln/samples/ALNfitDeep/Release directory.
 You should have a new folder to contain a copy of the program and your data files.